nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_headings.md

-The text sections are carried in the FHIR composition resource.
+The text sections are carried in the FHIR Composition Resource.
 This is profiled as the [ITK-EC-Compostion](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-EC-Composition-1)